Expensive Vintage Costume Jewelry – A Quick List

 Lisner oak leaf

-There was a time when Lisner jewelry was the quintessential “junk jewelry,” selling for $1 to $5 back in the day. but the pieces were cleverly designed and well made.
-For the past several years, it has greatly increased in value, particularly the pieces produced in the 1950s and 1960s.
-Collectors came to realize that the clever shapes and bright colors of the company's cheaply made plastic leaves and baubles possess a unique beauty.
+There was a time when Lisner jewelry was the quintessential “junk jewelry,” selling for $1 to $5 back in the day.
+But the pieces were cleverly designed and well-made.
+For the past several years, it has dramatically increased in value, particularly the pieces produced in the 1950s and 1960s.
+Collectors realized that the clever shapes and bright colors of the company’s cheaply made plastic leaves and baubles possess a unique beauty.

 Most Valuable Jewelry from Lisner